 Figure out room size and position.
 Rooms don't get bigger to accommodate larger TVs, so find the right size for your space.

 Screen size and resolution

-First, remember, TVs are measured diagonally.
-So a 55-inch screen measures 55 inches from one corner to the opposite corner.
+First, remember that TV screens are measured diagonally.
+So a 55-inch screen measures 55 inches from one upper corner to the opposite lower corner.
 But the actual dimensions will be different, measuring roughly 49 inches wide and 29 inches tall.

 Next, you have to consider the resolution of the TV.
 That's because the higher the resolution, the closer you can sit before you'll notice pixelation in an image.
 That means you can sit closer to a 4K TV (3840 x 2160) than you could a 1080p TV.
 This is an important factor to consider when thinking about screen size; because you can sit closer to a 4K set, you don't need to get as large a TV to fill your field of view as you would with a 1080p TV.

 Consider the room in which the TV will sit.
 As long as the furniture in that room is not permanently attached to the floor — and you're willing to move it — then you have some flexibility in the size of the TV you can get.